Astroland B: The World's Most Complete Listing of Houston Astro Baseball Cards

 4 Corey Bass Cards Pitcher

-Salem Avalanche logo47th Round pick in the June 2005 draft started off pretty well at Greeneville that year, going 3 - 3 with a 2.93, striking out 41 while only walking 10.
+47th Round pick in the June 2005 draft started off pretty well at Greeneville that year, going 3 - 3 with a 2.93, striking out 41 while only walking 10.
 Repeated at G-Ville in '06, then advanced to Lexington for 2007, where he continued to post a strong K/BB, but had a little trouble with the ERA.
-47 walks and 48 strikeouts in 129 uinnings at High A Salem in 2008
+47 walks and 48 strikeouts in 129 uinnings at High A Salem in 2008 Salem Avalanche logo

 KEVIN BASS Cards